-So to help you stay energised for your adventures, we want to make sure you eat at the best restaurants in Foz.
-In this article, we’ve gathered some of our favourite spots to eat including those suitable for families, large groups, vegan/vegetarian diets, romantic date nights and even those that are budget-friendly.
+So to help you stay energised for your adventures, I want to make sure you eat at the best restaurants in Foz.
+In this article, I’ve gathered some of my favourite spots to eat including those suitable for families, large groups, vegan/vegetarian diets, romantic date nights and even those that are budget-friendly.

 Here are the best restaurants in Foz…